 - How to write a resume for receptionist jobs that gets interviews.

-- Why you can’t just list receptionist skills (and what to do instead).
+- Why you can’t just list receptionist skills and duties on your resume (and what to do instead).

-Receptionist Resume Sample You Can Copy and Use
+Receptionist Resume Example You Can Copy and Use

 Receptionist with 3+ years of experience and strong skills in EHR and scheduling.
 Seeking to deliver efficient, friendly customer relations at Dobson-Ruff Dental Clinic.
 At Darrell McGehee Dental, used Kareo clinic software to process 50+ patients per day.